-In compliance with the Pensions Act 2008 Cora has established a Workplace Pension Scheme for its UK based directors and employees.
+In compliance with the Pensions Act 2008 of the United Kingdom ('UK') Cora has established a Workplace Pension Scheme for its UK based directors and employees.
 All eligible directors and employees have individually elected to opt-out of such Workplace Pension Scheme and as such, save for as disclosed below, Cora has not made any pension contributions on behalf of its directors and employees.